-- transfers of specific line-item project appropriations may occur between projects for those amounts listed subject to the conditions and limitations in section 603 of this act. - (2) Funding allocated for mitigation costs is provided solely for the purpose of project impact mitigation, and shall not be used to develop or otherwise participate in the environmental assessment process. - (3) The department shall apply for surface transportation program enhancement funds to be expended in lieu of or in addition to state funds for eligible costs of projects in programs I and P including, but not limited to, the state route number 518, state route number 520, Columbia river crossing, and Alaskan Way viaduct projects. - (4) The department shall, on a quarterly basis beginning July 1, 13 2011, provide to the office of financial management and the legislature 14 reports providing the status on each active project funded in part or 15 whole by the transportation 2003 account (nickel account) or the 16 transportation partnership account.
-Funding provided at a programmatic 17 18 level for transportation partnership account and transportation 2003 19 account (nickel account) projects relating to bridge rail, guard rail, fish passage barrier removal, and roadside safety projects should be 20 21 reported on a programmatic basis.
+- (2) Funding allocated for mitigation costs is provided solely for the purpose of project impact mitigation, and shall not be used to develop or otherwise participate in the environmental assessment process. - (3) The department shall apply for surface transportation program enhancement funds to be expended in lieu of or in addition to state funds for eligible costs of projects in programs I and P including, but not limited to, the state route number 518, state route number 520, Columbia river crossing, and Alaskan Way viaduct projects. - 13 (4) The department shall, on a quarterly basis beginning July 1, 14 2011, provide to the office of financial management and the legislature reports providing the status on each active project funded in part or 15 whole by the transportation 2003 account (nickel account) or the 16 17 transportation partnership account.
+Funding provided at a programmatic level for transportation partnership account and transportation 2003 18 account (nickel account) projects relating to bridge rail, guard rail, 19 fish passage barrier removal, and roadside safety projects should be 20 21 reported on a programmatic basis.
 Projects within this programmatic 22 level funding should be completed on a priority basis and scoped to be 23 completed within the current programmatic budget.
-Report formatting 24 and elements must be consistent with the October 2009 quarterly project 25 report. - (5) The transportation 2003 account (nickel account)--state appropriation includes up to \$403,727,000 in proceeds from the sale of bonds authorized by RCW 47.10.861. - (6) The transportation partnership account--state appropriation includes up to \$1,424,968,000 in proceeds from the sale of bonds authorized in RCW 47.10.873. - (7) The multimodal transportation account--state appropriation includes up to \$34,703,000 in proceeds from the sale of bonds authorized in RCW 47.10.867. - 35 (8) The motor vehicle account--state appropriation includes up to \$91,622,000 in proceeds from the sale of bonds authorized in RCW 47.10.843.
+Report formatting 24 and elements must be consistent with the October 2009 quarterly project 25 report. - (5) The transportation 2003 account (nickel account)--state appropriation includes up to \$403,727,000 in proceeds from the sale of bonds authorized by RCW 47.10.861. - (6) The transportation partnership account--state appropriation includes up to \$1,424,968,000 in proceeds from the sale of bonds authorized in RCW 47.10.873. - 32 (7) The multimodal transportation account--state appropriation 33 includes up to \$34,703,000 in proceeds from the sale of bonds 34 authorized in RCW 47.10.867. - 35 (8) The motor vehicle account--state appropriation includes up to \$51,965,000 in proceeds from the sale of bonds authorized in RCW 47.10.843.